Vaibhav92735/Intelligent-Memory-Defragmentation-Tool/README.md

  - `verbose` - set the verbose variable
  - `exec` - run command from history *- not implemented yet*
  - `defrag` - for defragmenting the HDD - *Usage:* defrag {rows} {columns}
+ - `sfrag` - for defragmenting the HDD by using sliding window algorithm - *Usage:* sfrag

 **Compilation**
 Run `make` in the project's root directory